matthewbdwyer/tipc-passes/README.md

 Rather the intention is to very clearly express how the analysis functions as relates to the above issues.

 ## Dependencies
-These passes were developed and tested on Ubuntu 18.04 LTS using `llvm-9`.
+These passes were developed and tested on Mac OS X and Ubuntu 20.04 LTS using `llvm 11`;  older versions of llvm can be used with some slight modifications.
 To install the necessary packages on ubuntu run:

-`apt install libllvm-9-ocaml-dev libllvm9 llvm-9 llvm-9-dev llvm-9-doc llvm-9-examples llvm-9-runtime llvm-9-tools libclang-common-9-dev`
+`apt install libllvm-11-ocaml-dev libllvm11 llvm-11 llvm-11-dev llvm-11-doc llvm-11-examples llvm-11-runtime llvm-11-tools libclang-common-11-dev`

+To install them on a mac run:

+`brew install llvm@11`

+Once you install you may need to set up your search path so that the LLVM tools are visible.
+Note that as long as `llvm-config` is visible then the following build process will find the include files and libraries.

 ## Building the passes